 In return, they receive shares or stocks which represent their financial contribution to and participation in the company, and the implications of its corporate purpose.

-The value of the share capital must be set out in the articles of association, however it may well change throughout the period of time that the company is in operation.
+The value of the share capital must be set out in the articles of association; however it may well change throughout the period of time that the company is in operation.

+The share capital can take various forms (for example a capital contribution or contribution in kind) and is a guarantee for the company’s creditor.
 For SARL and SAS companies, there are no minimum capital requirements.
 It is therefore possible to incorporate a company with a share capital of one euro.
-In comparison, the incorporation of an SA requires a minimum capital contribution of 37,000 euro.
+In comparison, the incorporation of an SA requires a minimum capital contribution of EUR 37,000.

 In terms of the shareholders, the position is the same for all companies in that they will only be liable up to their own contribution to the company’s capital.

-Public Offering of Securities
+Public offer of shares

-With regard to SAS companies, the general principle is that such companies are prohibited from offering securities to the public.
+With regard to SAS companies, the general principle is that such companies are prohibited from offering shares to the public.
 But since 2009, under certain circumstances, SAS companies can issue bonds by way of ‘private placement’ or private offering.

-The issue to the public of bonds is, regardless of their amount, subject to the control of the ‘Autorité des Marchés Financiers (AMF)’, who are the regulatory authority for the French market.
-The AMF require complex formalities to be complied with prior to the issue of bonds.
+The issue to the public of bonds is, regardless of their amount, subject to the control of the ‘Autorité des Marchés Financiers (AMF)’, the Financial Markets Regulation Agency for the French market.
+The AMF requires companies to comply with complex formalities prior to an Initial Public Offering (IPO).
+Such formalities include the publication of a document called the ‘prospectus’.The issue to the public of bonds is, regardless of their amount, subject to the control of the ‘Autorité des Marchés Financiers (AMF)’, the Financial Markets Regulation Agency for the French market.
+The AMF requires companies to comply with complex formalities prior to an Initial Public Offering (IPO).
 Such formalities include the publication of a document called the ‘prospectus’.

-The chief executive of a company acts as the face of the company, representing it day to day.
+The chief executive of a company acts as the face of the company, re- presenting it day to day.
 The chief executive will make everyday decisions, with the exception of those decisions reserved to the members/ partners/shareholders.

 The SARL is managed by one or more managing partners.